camunda/camunda-docs-manual/site/src/documents/api-references/rest/overview/embeddability.html.md

   `org.codehaus.jackson.jaxrs.JsonMappingExceptionMapper` and `org.codehaus.jackson.jaxrs.JsonParseExceptionMapper`.
   Depending on the runtime environment, this may not be necessary.
   On JBoss AS 7 these should be automatically added as an implicit module dependency.

+  For proper exception responses of the format as described in the [Introduction](/api-references/rest/#!/overview/introduction), it is required to include `RestExceptionHandler`. `ProcessEngineExceptionHandler` is used to translate any exception thrown by the engine that is not explicitly handled by the REST API classes to a generic HTTP 500 error with the same response body format.
+  If you would like to have all kinds of exceptions translated to this format, you can use `org.camunda.bpm.engine.rest.exception.ExceptionHandler` instead of `ProcessEngineExceptionHandler`.

   Next is the wiring of the REST API and the process engine(s).
   This requires to create a Service Provider that implements the interface `ProcessEngineProvider`